AnchorFree/objective-c-style-guide/README.md

 The usage of the word "and" is reserved.
 It should not be used for multiple parameters as illustrated in the `initWithWidth:height:` example below.

-There should be no space after method return type's pair of parenthesis.
+There should be no space between the method's return type and its name.

 **Preferred:**
 ```objc